RenderKit/ospray/doc/api.md

 `VTK_PYRAMID`: four bottom vertices counterclockwise, then the top vertex.

-To maintain VTK data compatibility an index array may be specified via the `indexPrefixed` array that allows vertex indices to be interleaved with cell sizes in the following format: $n, id_1, ..., id_n, m, id_1, ..., id_m$.
+To maintain VTK data compatibility, the `index` array may be specified with cell sizes interleaved with vertex indices in the following format:
+$n, id_1, ..., id_n, m, id_1, ..., id_m$.
+This alternative `index` array
+layout can be enabled through the `indexPrefixed` flag (in which case, the `cell.type` parameter must be omitted).

   ------------------- ------------------ --------  ---------------------------------------
   Type                Name                Default  Description